By Marie Boles and Jennifer Yingling

 Hart, S., Jones, A., Maynard, J., Scanlon, A., Torchia, A., Williams, S., & Wilson, P. (2013).
 Write it out: using words and art to strengthen and heal family bonds.
 Retrieved from http://promising.futureswithoutviolence.org/files/2014/01/Write-It-Out-Using-Words-and-Art-to-strengthen-and-heal-family-bonds.pdf

 Groves, B.M., & Zuckerman, B. (1997).
 Interventions with parents and caregivers of children who are exposed to violence.
 In J. Osofsky (Eds.), Children in a violent society (pp. 183-201).
 New York: Guilford Press.

-This post was written by Marie Boles and Jennifer Yingling, guest bloggers for the OneOp Family Development (FD) team which aims to support the development of professionals working with military families.
-Marie and Jennifer are masters-level marriage and family therapist (MFT) in training enrolled in the Marriage and Family Therapy Department at Valdosta State University.
+This post was written by Marie Boles and Jennifer Yingling, guest bloggers for OneOp, which aims to support the development of professionals working with military families.
+Marie and Jennifer are masters-level marriage and family therapists (MFT) in training enrolled in the Marriage and Family Therapy Department at Valdosta State University.
 They also work as MFT interns at VSU’s FamilyWorks Clinic, a community-based family therapy clinic.
 You may find more about the authors, here.
-Find out more about OneOp FD team on our website, on Facebook, Twitter, YouTube, and on LinkedIn.
+Find out more about OneOp on our Facebook, Twitter, YouTube, and on LinkedIn.

 Blog Image: Photo from Flickr [Art of Healing by Hartwig HKD, November 16, 2009, CC BY-ND 2.0]